alex-paczeika/alex-paczeika/README.md

 <img src="https://plateheart.com/wp-content/uploads/2022/07/Untitled-1-1001x1024.png" width="250">
-I am currently working on an application with which you can find someone by car registration numbers.
+I'm currently working on an application with which you can find someone by car registration numbers.